yelaD/my-slip-box/Reference notes/Meditations.md

 4. To do harm is to do yourself harm.
 To do an injustice is to do yourself an injustice--it degrades you.

 5. And you can also commit injustice by doing nothing.

+6. Objective judgement, now, at this very moment.
+Unselfish action, now, at this very moment.
+Willing acceptance--now, at this very moment--of all external events.
+That's all you need.

+7. Blot out your imagination.
+Turn your desire to stone.
+Quench your appetites.
+Keep your mind centered on itself.

+8. Animals without the *logos* are assigned the same soul, and those who have the *logos* share one too--a rational one.
+Just as all earthly creatures share on earth.
+Just as we all see by the same light, and breathe the same air--all of us who see and breathe.

+9. All things are drawn toward what is like them, if such a thing exists.
+All earthly things feel the earth's tug.
+All wet things flow together.
+And airy things as well, so they have to be forcibly prevented from mixing.
+Fire is naturally drawn upward by that higher fire, but ready to ignite at the slightest touch of other, earthly flame.
+So that anything drier than usual makes good fuel, because less of what hinders combustion is mixed in with it.
+And things that share an intelligent nature are just prone to seek out what is like them.
+If not more so.
+Because their superiority in other ways is matched by their greater readiness to mix and mingle with their counterparts.
+Even in irrational beings we see swarms and herds, and nesting, and love not unlike ours.
+Because they do have souls, and the bonding instinct is found in a developed form--not something we see in plants, or stones, or trees.
+And it's still more developed in rational beings, with their states, friendships, families, groups, their treaties and truces.
+And in those yet more developed there is a kind of unity even between separate things, the kind that we see in the stars.
+An advanced level of development can produce a sympathy even in things that are quite distinct.
+But look how things are now.
+The rational things are the only ones that have lost that sense of attraction--of convergence.
+Only there do we not see that intermingling.
+But however much they try to avoid it, there's no escaping.
+Nature is stronger.
+As you can see if you look closely.
+Concrete objects can full free of the earth more easily than humans can escape humanity.

+10. Humanity, divinity, and the world: all of them bearing fruit.
+Each fruitful in its season.
+Normally we limit the word to vines and other plants.
+Unnecessarily.
+The fruit of the *logos* nourishes both us and it.
+And other things spring from it too--of the same species as the *logos* itself.